 Check MySQL Service Status

 We need to be sure that MySQL daemon is running we will check with following systemctl command.
+The MySQL service name is the same

 $ systemctl status mysql